apache/druid/docs/operations/api-reference.md

 Returns the number of segments left to load until segments that should be loaded in the cluster are available for the given datasource over the given interval (or last 2 weeks if interval is not given).
 This does not include segment replication counts. `forceMetadataRefresh` is required to be set.
-Setting `forceMetadataRefresh` to true will force the coordinator to poll latest segment metadata from the metadata store.
-Setting `forceMetadataRefresh` to false will use the metadata cached on the coordinator from the last force/periodic refresh.
+Setting `forceMetadataRefresh` to true will force the coordinator to poll latest segment metadata from the metadata store (Note: `forceMetadataRefresh=true` refreshes Coordinator's metadata cache of all datasources.
+This can be a heavy operation in terms of the load on the metadata store but can be necessary to make sure that we verify all the latest segments' load status) Setting `forceMetadataRefresh` to false will use the metadata cached on the coordinator from the last force/periodic refresh.
 If no used segments are found for the given inputs, this API returns `204 No Content`